wildtruc/winestarter/README.md

 To discover the *PID*, the script need a *short word* extract usually from the real `.exe` game launcher.
 In the case of *Final Fantasy XIV*, there's 2, `ffxivlauncher.exe` and `ffxivboot.exe`, but both have `ffxiv`, so the short name is *ffxiv*.

 *Final Fantasy XIV* has 3 screen mode: *fullscreen, windowed and borderless window*.
-This is in the last case the **xrandr"" trick is very very useful for my small mobile Nvidia GPU.
+This is in the last case the **xrandr** trick is very very useful for my small mobile Nvidia GPU.

 Hope it would be for you too.

-### xrandr special
+### Xrandr special
 To get your default screen res, type in a terminal :
 ```sh
 	xrandr --current | grep -w "connected"
 ```

 The one with a res is your default(s).
 You just have now to set it in the conf file to the default reset point.

+## Special thanks
+To all the community and contributors of **WineHQ** that make the world goes round and made this work possible.